digital-preservation/PRONOM_Research/Resources/Starter_Pack.md

 ### Just Solve the File Format Problem

-Another method to find sample files is using the [<u>Just Solve</u> <u>the File Format</u>] <u>Problem</u> wiki entry.
+Another method to find sample files is using the [Just Solve the File Format Problem](https://fileformats.archiveteam.org/wiki/Main_Page) wiki entry.
 Your format may have already been researched by someone else and more information about it can be found on this site.
 Depending on the format you are researching you can find webpages which might have sample files for your format, as shown below:
 ![]("https://github.com/digital-preservation/PRONOM_Research/blob/main/Resources/media/image2.png?raw=true" "A title")

 ### Be Aware

 The internet is the wild west of extensions and there are no rules.
 Something that can be seen often on GitHub but something to be aware of on other sites too.
 Developers can assign a random extension to their code that may be the same as the one you are looking for.

 Unfortunately your file format may not be the only file format with this extension.
-You can also use the file-extension seeker or TrID database to check if there are any other formats associated with the same extension.
+You can also use the [file-extension seeker](https://file-extension.net/seeker/) or [TrID database](https://mark0.net/soft-trid-deflist.html) to check if there are any other formats associated with the same extension.
 This can help avoid samples of different files with same extension as you are looking for.

 With all these take a look at the file you have downloaded.
 If it has a similar structure to other file samples you already have or matches elements of the specification then it is likely to be what you are looking for.
 If it is completely different it could be another file format entirely.